Are Maine Coon Cats Good Hunters

 Paw Size

 Maine Coons have large, wide paws, which are great for helping them walk on snow.
+However, this large paw size can also affect their hunting abilities.

 This larger surface area can increase their chances of catching a particularly slippery mouse or vole.